Baltimore Ravens Football History

 1951 & 1952: No Colts team existed.

 12/03/1952: Commissioner Bert Bell challenged Baltimore to sell 15,000 tickets in 6 weeks to re-enter NFL.
-The ticket drive reached its quota in 4 weeks, 3 days.
+The ticket drive reached its quota in four weeks and three days.

-Jan.
-1953: Carroll Rosenbloom headed an ownership group and Baltimore was awarded the Dallas Texan franchise.
+10/01/53: Carroll Rosenbloom headed an ownership group and Baltimore was awarded the Dallas Texans' franchise.

 12/28/1958: Colts defeated NYG, 23-17, at Yankee Stadium for World Championship.
-This game sparked the emergence of the NFL as a televised sports giant.
+This game sparked the emergence of the NFL as a televised sports giant and was later deemed "The Greatest Game Ever Played."

 01/08/1963: Don Shula replaced Weeb Ewbank as head coach.